taylorcaton/VG-Price-Checker/README.md

 # Video Game Price-Checker

 Takes a list of games from a text file and creates a csv with all of their current prices.
+See examples in sample_lists folder.

 (requires node >= 8)